oyvinht/cl-id3/README.md

 cl-id3
 ======

-A Common Lisp implementation of the ID3 algorithm by R. Quinlan.
+A Common Lisp implementation of the ID3 machine learning algorithm by R. Quinlan.

+It generates decision trees from example instances that have discrete variables.
+Further, it can generate a function that traverses that tree to classify new instances from outside the training data (e.g. where one variable is missing).

+Here's an example of how to use it:

 ```common-lisp
 CL-USER>